 I believe that my training, experience and goals blend well with the firm's direction and needs.
 In particular, through my experience with Judge Lowrey, the University of Akron Journal of International Law and the school's writing program, I have developed the strong research and writing skills you seek.
 At the same time, Loop, Wright & Connelly's early emphasis on courtroom experience and direct client contact fulfills my expectations of a challenging work environment.
-Should you need further information, I can be reached at the address or telephone number above.

 I look forward to hearing from you soon.